josephcsnyder/odin-recipes/README.md

 # odin-recipes
-The Odin Project - Foundations - Project: Recipes
+The Odin Project

-Creation of a basic recipe website using HTML
+Foundations
+Project: Recipes

+Creation of a website using HTML.
+The website includes 3 recipes with linking to the main page, images and lists.
+Git was frequently used to develop a timeline for the project.